 Pop Art made its way to the United States in the 1960s with the help of ground-breakers Jasper Johns and Robert Rauschenberg.

 Roy Lichtenstein became a household name for the way he used stencil-like dots, thick lines, bold colors, and thought bubbles to represent the comic book style.
 His paintings were the size of billboards.

 Andy Warhol became the most famous American pop artist when he used an industrial silkscreen process to paint such commercial objects as Campbell’s soup cans and Coca-cola bottles and for portraying major celebrities like Liz Taylor, Jackie Kennedy, and Marilyn Monroe.
 As Warhol and Lichtenstein brought together elements of sign painting, commercial art and literary imagery in their work, they became renowned for erasing the boundaries between popular and high culture.

-There is near unanimous consensus among historians that the 1960’s witnessed the most significant social movements of the 20th century.
+There is agreement among historians that the 1960’s witnessed some of the most significant cultural changes in the 20th century.
 As Jann Wenner, founder of Rolling Stone Magazine put it ….

 “The culture wars that began in the sixties, about drugs, about military incursions into foreign countries, about sex and human rights, the environment and on and on, are still being fought.
 All the issues are correct, and they are rooted in the activism of the sixties.
 The values have not only survived – in many ways they are the mainstream values of our times.”